mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 keep recoil manageable makes a weapon with a handgun length barrel or shorter pointless.
-The grenade would not reach sufficient velocity to travel farther than a few metres before falling to the ground.
+The grenade would not reach sufficient velocity to travel farther than a few meters before falling to the ground.
 It may or may not arm in that distance.

 The effectiveness and effects of any kind of launcher